OFA Ceramics Program appoints new leadership and will open new studio

 “The OFA Ceramics Program is a long standing arts and cultural resource in Allston,” said Kevin Casey, Harvard’s Associate Vice President for Public Affairs and Communications.
 “With its new home in Barry’s Corner, the Ceramics Program will be a more visible and accessible part of the Allston community, serving as a touchstone for the arts for residents and Harvard affiliates alike.”

 This change also marks a transition in program leadership.
-On July 1, Shawn Panepinto, Acting Director since 2010, was appointed Director of Studio Operations and Outreach and instructor Kathryn King in the new role of Director of Education.
+On July 1, Shawn Panepinto, Acting Director since 2010, was appointed Director of Operations and instructor Kathryn King in the new role of Director of Education.
 Together they will oversee all aspects of the Program’s development as it begins its new chapter at 224 Western Avenue.

 “Shawn Panepinto and Kathy King will be a superb leadership team at an exciting transition in our program’s history,” says Jack Megan, OFA Director.
 “The range of gifts and experience they together bring is extraordinary—in teaching, educational innovation, artistry, and community involvement.
 Their combined expertise will have national and international influence and continue our leading profile in the field.
 We are absolutely thrilled.”